 The anterior cruciate ligament (ACL) in your knee is one of several vital connective tissues that support and stabilize the joint.
-If you experience a severe ACL injury, Nic Gay, MD, Masi Reynolds, MD, and the team at Silicon Valley Orthopaedics in Fremont and Foster City, California, can help.
+If you experience a severe ACL injury, Nic Gay, MD, Masi Reynolds, MD, and the team at Silicon Valley Orthopaedics in Fremont, California, can help.
 They are experts in anterior cruciate ligament reconstruction using minimally invasive techniques when possible for a quicker recovery.
 To find out if you need ACL reconstruction surgery, call Silicon Valley Orthopaedics to schedule a consultation or book an appointment online today.

 You might need to undergo anterior cruciate ligament reconstruction if you experience a serious knee injury that ruptures the ligament.